 Valley Of The Kings

 We visited 6 tombs during our day trip to the Valley of the Kings.
 In total only 3 were included in our tour itinerary, and the other 3 we had paid extra for.
 Totally worth it if you are only in Egypt once!

 - Ramesses 4

 The 3 tombs that we paid extra for were:

 Keep in mind you need to buy a photography ticket to take photos inside.
 However the photography ticket will be hole punched at the entrances of each tomb, and only allowed to be hole punched 3 times.
 So when visiting more than 3, some may expect money in return that you take photos.
 Else keep this in mind, do your research before hand and only take photos in the 3 that you wish.
 We ended up giving some money to the Egyptian guy inside Tomb Seti 1 as it was the most impressive!!

-We will share soon a whole post about our visit to all 6 tombs within the Valley of the Kings (COMING SOON)!
+You can read our whole post about our day trip to all 6 tombs within the Valley of the Kings here!